pytorch/torchtune/README.md

 &nbsp;
 &nbsp;

-**Note: torchtune now supports Meta Llama3!
+**Note: torchtune now supports Llama3!
 Currently we support the Llama3 8B Model with LoRA, QLoRA and Full fine-tune.
 Find more details in the [Llama3](#llama3) section!**

 # torchtune